Gordonby/ArmLab2/README.md

             }
           },
     ```
 1. Now remove all references to the storage account from the template as it is no longer needed.
+Visual Studio can help this process, in the JSON Outline, find the *Storage* resource

 1. We need to change the API version for the *Virtual Machine*  because the older API versions don't know about managed disks.
     ```json